mybest

 Having a Lever to Change Angles Saves Time

-Some jigsaws are able to adjust the angle of the shoe for cutting at a 45-degree angle.
+Some jigsaws are able to adjust the angle for cutting at a 45-degree angle.
 Jigsaws that do allow for adjusting the angle do so by either including a lever for this purpose or requiring a hex key.

 We recommend those that use a lever to adjust the angle, since they let you secure the jigsaw on a flat surface while making adjustments.
 Jigsaws that require a hex key involve turning a screw on the bottom side of the shoe to make adjustments.
 You'll need to support the weight of the jigsaw on your own while doing this, which is tiresome and takes more time.